-Special Accelerated Depreciation. - A taxpayer who takes a special accelerated depreciation deduction for property under section 168(k) or 168(n) of the Code must add to the

-- (b) 2009 Depreciation Exception.
+- (a) Special Accelerated Depreciation.
+A taxpayer who takes a special accelerated depreciation deduction for property under section 168(k) or 168(n) of the Code must add to the taxpayer's federal taxable income eighty-five percent (85%) of the amount taken for that year under those Code provisions.
+A taxpayer is allowed to deduct twenty percent (20%) of the add-back in each of the first five taxable years following the year the taxpayer is required to include the add-back in income. - (b) 2009 Depreciation Exception.
 A taxpayer who placed property in service during the 2009 taxable year and whose North Carolina taxable income for the 2009 taxable year reflected a special accelerated depreciation deduction allowed for the property under section 168(k) of the Code must add eighty-five percent (85%) of the amount of the special accelerated depreciation deduction to its federal taxable income for the 2010 taxable year.
 A taxpayer is allowed to deduct this add-back under subsection (a) of this section as if it were for property placed in service in 2010. - (c) Section 179 Expense.
 For purposes of this subdivision, the definition of section 179 property has the same meaning as under section 179 of the Code as of January 2, 2013.
 A taxpayer who places section 179 property in service during a taxable year listed in the table below must add to the taxpayer's federal taxable income eighty-five percent (85%) of the amount by which the taxpayer's expense deduction under section 179 of the Code exceeds the dollar and investment limitation listed in the table below for the taxable year.

 A taxpayer is allowed to deduct twenty percent (20%) of the add-back in each of the first five taxable years following the year the taxpayer is required to include the add-back in income.
-The table below indicates the applicable five-year period.

-Taxable Year of Dollar Limitation Investment Limitation
+Taxable Year of Dollar Limitation Investment Limitatio

 85% Add-Back

 2010 \$250,000 \$800,000

 2011 \$250,000 \$800,000

 2012 \$250,000 \$800,000

 2013 \$25,000 \$125,000